 HSBC is committed to applying and promoting international standards.
 The ten principles of the United Nations Global Compact are among the priorities of HSBC's Responsible Investment Policy.
-These principles include non-financial risks such as human rights, labour standards, the environment, and anti-corruption.
+These principles include non-financial risks such as human rights, labour standards, the environment, and anticorruption.
 HSBC is also a signatory to the United Nations Principles for Responsible Investment.
 They provide a framework for the identification and management of sustainability risks.
-In this subfund, companies with a proven violation of one of the 10 principles of the United Nations Global Compact or at least two alleged violations are systematically excluded.
+In this subfund, companies that have been found to have violated any of the 10 principles of the United Nations Global Compact or have at least two alleged violations.
 Companies are also assessed according to international standards such as the OECD Guidelines for Multinational Enterprises.

-The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives, and is accompanied by criteria specific to the EU.

-The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
+The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives, and is accompanied by criteria specific to the EU.
+The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the European Union criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the European Union criteria for environmentally sustainable economic activities.

 Any other sustainable investments must also do no significant harm to any environmental or social objectives.